Angular-Wave/angular.ts/src/directive/show-hide/show-hide.md

 - the `ngShow` attribute.
 -
 - The element is shown or hidden by removing or adding the `.ng-hide` CSS class onto the element.
-- The `.ng-hide` CSS class is predefined in AngularJS and sets the display style to none (using an
+- The `.ng-hide` CSS class is predefined in AngularTS and sets the display style to none (using an
 - `!important` flag).
 For CSP mode please add `angular-csp.css` to your HTML file (see
 - {@link ng.directive:ngCsp ngCsp}).
 -